-In the fourth quarter of 2011, the Company generated net income of \$12.9 million on construction revenue of \$332.0 million compared with \$9.2 million and \$225.4 million, respectively, in 2010.
-The increase in the amount of net income in 2011 compared with the prior year is attributable to the combined effect of higher construction revenue and gross profit, in part attributable to the O'Connell acquisition.
-This was offset to some extent by higher general and administrative expenses, higher finance costs and higher income tax expense in the quarter.
+In the first quarter of 2012, the Company generated net income of \$6.4 million on construction revenue of \$294.7 million compared with \$4.1 million and \$171.2 million, respectively, in 2011.
+The increase in current quarter earnings is a result of higher construction revenue and related gross profit offset to some extent by higher general and administrative expenses, higher finance costs and higher income tax expense in the quarter.

-In the fourth quarter of 2011, the Company generated adjusted net income (non-GAAP measure) of \$14.2 million or 52.5% higher than the amount recorded in 2010.
+In the first quarter of 2012, the Company generated adjusted net income (non-GAAP measure) of \$7.2 million or 72.1% higher than the amount recorded for the comparable period in 2011.

-Construction revenue of \$332.0 million in the quarter was \$106.6 million or 47.3% higher than the amount recorded in 2010.
-Higher construction revenue in part reflects O'Connell revenues of \$37.9 million and higher revenues derived from Bird's pre-acquisition business of approximately \$68.7 million or 30.5%.
-The significant growth in revenues from Bird's pre-acquisition business is primarily due to increasing construction activity in northern Alberta, combined with construction progress on a number of institutional and commercial construction projects.
+Construction revenue of \$294.7 million in the quarter was \$123.5 million or 72.2% higher than the amount recorded in 2011.
+The growth in construction revenue reflects higher revenues from all sources of Bird business combined with the additional revenues from O'Connell.
+The increase in construction revenues was particularly evident from our operations in northern Alberta, combined with construction progress on a number of institutional projects.

-In the fourth quarter of 2011, the Company's gross profit of \$31.7 million compares with \$19.1 million recorded in 2010.
+In the first quarter of 2012, the Company's gross profit of \$21.9 million compares with \$12.2 million recorded a year ago.
 The increase is a result of higher construction revenues combined with the impact of the operating results of O'Connell.
-In the fourth quarter of 2011, the gross profit margin was 9.6% compared with 8.5% in 2010.
+In the first quarter of 2012, the gross profit margin was 7.4% compared with 7.1% in 2011 as a result of modestly improving market conditions combined with the timing and mix of construction projects executed in the quarters.

-General and Administrative expenses of \$15.1 million in the quarter were \$6.2 million higher than the amount recorded in 2010.
-The increase in costs is a result of the combined impact of higher variable compensation costs and the inclusion of O'Connell general and administrative costs.
+General and administrative expenses of \$13.4 million in the quarter were \$6.1 million higher than the amount recorded in 2011.
+The increase in costs is a result of the combined impact of higher variable compensation costs, higher amortization expense relating to intangible assets and the inclusion of O'Connell general and administrative costs.

-Finance income of \$1.0 million was \$0.2 million lower than 2010, resulting from lower cash balances available to invest due to the impact of the use of cash to acquire O'Connell.
+Finance income of \$0.9 million was \$0.2 million lower than 2011, resulting from lower cash balances available to invest due to the impact of the use of cash to acquire O'Connell in 2011.

-Finance costs of \$0.8 million were \$0.6 million higher than 2010, primarily due to interest costs related to the long-term debt used to finance the O'Connell acquisition.
+Finance costs of \$0.8 million were \$0.6 million higher than 2011, primarily due to interest costs related to the long-term debt used to finance the O'Connell acquisition.